Oil prices hit four year high: Latest news on the Middle East conflict on 9 March

 Uzbekistan is set to introduce mandatory preparatory “zero classes” before primary school, after President Shavkat Mirziyoyev approved a decree making year-long school readiness programmes an official part of compulsory education.

-Authorities say the reform aims to strengthen early learning, improve education outcomes and support the country’s transition from an 11-year to a 12-year school system by introducing a pre-primary "zero class" before the usual Grade 1.
+The term "zero classes" is used to refer to a pre-primary preparatory year before Grade 1.
+Authorities say the initiative aims to strengthen early learning, improve education outcomes and support the country’s transition from an 11-year to a 12-year school system.

 The new policy will establish preparatory groups as the first stage of general secondary education.
 Children who complete the programme will receive an electronic state certificate and the information will be reflected in their school records.